johnnoonan/Elevator/README.md

 **Build Details:**

 This project was written in C++ and compiled using MinGW.
 I used VScode to write the program, and the g++ VScode extension to compile it.
+Once compiled, this code will give the user an executable that can be ran with the command .\Elevator.exe

 **How to use:**
 Once ran, this program will then prompt the user to enter a list of comma separated floor values that they wish to visit in the elevator.